Job Market Paper

-Blackouts, Technology Investments, & Market Outcomes: Evidence from South Africa.
-(2025) (With FC Eaglin, Z Kuloszewski, and J Wong).
-Draft coming soon
+Updated: Reallocation under Rationing: Evidence from Electricity Outages in South Africa.
+(2026) (With FC Eaglin, Z Kuloszewski, and J Wong).
+Submitted.

-FinTech & Financial Frictions: The Rise of Revenue-Based Financing.
-(2024) (With D Russel, C Shi).
-Reject and Resubmit, Review of Financial Studies.
+Revenue-Based Financing.
+(2025) (With D Russel, C Shi).
+Reject and Resubmit, Resubmitted, Review of Financial Studies.

 Summary: This study examines how FinTech platforms impact entrepreneurship in emerging markets using transaction-level data from South Africa.
 We identify three effects of revenue-based financing: revenue hiding, adverse selection, and underlying positive impacts on firm performance.
 Our findings show that platforms' integrated technology ecosystem (payment processing, inventory management, lending) creates unique enforcement mechanisms—tying loan repayment to continued service use mitigates monitoring frictions that plague traditional lenders.
 This demonstrates how technology platforms enhance entrepreneurial performance and financial inclusion despite information asymmetries in developing economies.

 The Uneven Impact of Generative AI on Entrepreneurial Performance.
 (2024) (With N Otis, S Delecourt, D Holtz, R Koning).
-Revise and Resubmit, Management Science.
+Minor Revision, Management Science.

 Summary: This study investigates how generative AI affects entrepreneurial performance through a field experiment with Kenyan entrepreneurs, randomizing access to a GPT-4-powered business assistant via WhatsApp.
 Our findings reveal divergent outcomes: high-performing entrepreneurs experienced significant revenue gains while low performers saw declines, substantially widening the performance gap.
 Critically, this divergence stems not from differences in AI advice quality, but from entrepreneurs' varying capabilities in selecting and implementing AI recommendations—demonstrating that generative AI can amplify existing capability differences rather than democratizing strategic expertise in emerging markets.